vidheshashetty/banking-data-pipeline/README.md

 - Transaction type must be DEBIT or CREDIT
 - Transaction timestamp cannot be in the future

-Invalid records are moved to the FAILED_TRANSACTIONS table.
+Invalid records are moved to the failed data layer (S3).

 ---

 ### Great Expectations Validation

-Great Expectations is used to perform additional data validation checks on the CLEAN_TRANSACTIONS table.
+Great Expectations is used to perform additional validation on processed datasets.

 It provides: